-The actuarial assumptions used for TRS members in the June 30, 2019 valuation were based on the results of an actuarial experience study for the period July 1, 2013 - June 30, 2018, with the exception of the assumed annual rate of inflation which was changed from 2.75% to 2.50%, effective with the June 30, 2018 valuation.
+The actuarial assumptions used for TRS members in the June 30, 2021 valuation were based on the results of an actuarial experience study for the period July 1, 2013 - June 30, 2018, with the exception of the assumed annual rate of inflation which was changed from 2.75% to 2.50%, effective with the June 30, 2018 valuation.

-Approximately 0.1% of School Personnel OPEB Fund members who are included in the School Personnel OPEB Fund Total OPEB Liability participate in the Employees Retirement System of Georgia.
+Approximately 0.10% of School Personnel OPEB Fund members who are included in the School Personnel OPEB Fund Total OPEB Liability participate in the Employees Retirement System of Georgia.
 Assumptions for these members can be found in the State Employee OPEB Fund report.

-The remaining actuarial assumptions (e.g., initial per capita costs, health care cost trends, rate of plan participation, rates of plan election, etc.) used in the June 30, 2019 valuation were based on a review of recent plan experience done concurrently with the June 30, 2019 valuation.
+The remaining actuarial assumptions (e.g., initial per capita costs, health care cost trends, rate of plan participation, rates of plan election, etc.) used in the June 30, 2021 valuation were based on a review of recent plan experience done concurrently with the June 30, 2021 valuation.
 The full set of actuarial assumptions used can be found in Schedule C.

-The most recent target allocation and best estimates of long-term rates of return provided to us by the Department of Community Health are summarized in the following table:
+Assets are invested in the same manner as are assets of the Georgia Employees' Retirement System (ERS).
+The most recent target asset allocation and best estimates of arithmetic real rates of return for each major asset class provided to us by ERS are summarized in the following table:

-Asset Class Target Allocation Long-Term Expected Real Rate of Return Fixed Income Equities 30.00% 70.00% 0.53% 9.20% Total 100.00%
+Asset Class Target Long-Term Expected Expected Long-Term Expected

+Allocation Real Rate of Return Inflation Rate of Return

+Fixed Income 30.00% 2.00% 2.50% 4.50%

+Equities 70.00% 9.40% 2.50% 11.90%

+Total 100.00% 9.68%